 Cost.
 Now when we say that cost is a major disadvantage to these “types” of life insurance policies, we don’t want to give you the impression that they are super expensive because, in many cases, they are.

 It’s just that…

 Dollar for dollar, guaranteed issue life insurance policies will cost more than traditional term or whole life insurance policies.
-Which is simply another way of saying that per “unit of coverage” these “types” of policies charge more than a traditional term or whole life insurance policy would.
+This is simply another way of saying that per “unit of coverage”, these “types” of policies charge more than a traditional term or whole life insurance policy would.

 #2.
 Disadvantage to Guaranteed Issue Life Insurance Policies.

 Coverage Amount.
-Guaranteed issue life insurance policies generally won’t provide more than $25,000 dollar in coverage.
-So, if you’re looking to purchase life insurance in an effort to:
+Guaranteed issue life insurance policies generally won’t provide more than 25,000 dollar in coverage.
+So, if you’re looking to purchase life insurance to:

 - Cover the cost of a mortgage,

 Chances are 25,000 dollars in coverage isn’t going to get the job done!
 Now it is conceivable that you might be able to buy several different guaranteed issue life insurance policies from several different insurance companies, which is perfectly acceptable to do, however, this is where the previous problem of “cost” can certainly set in.

 #3.
 Disadvantage to Guaranteed Issue Life Insurance Policies.